kowainik/summoner/README.md

 Maybe do you want to play with your idea in a single module without introducing the whole complexity of the Haskell projects?
 Summoner can help you do all that with minimal effort from you - it can even upload the project to GitHub if you wish!

-By the way, Summoner operates as either CLI or TUI application, so you can choose what you're more comfortable with and install only the required one.
+By the way, Summoner operates as either CLI or TUI application, so you can choose what you are more comfortable with and install only the required one.

 ## Structure